Sahil-Patel-1424/DSAs-with-Exoplanets/README.md

 4. Continue this process for each element in the entire list until the list is sorted.

 <br>
 Since the data I used is randomly ordered, the Time Complexity of this Insertion Sort algorithm is O(n<sup>2</sup>).
-I chose the Insertion Sort algorithm as a baseline for comparing against more advanced sorting algorithms.
-It is a simple and easy program to implement, but its efficiency drops as the list grows larger, especially when compared to other sorting algorithms.
+The Insertion Sort algorithm is a simple and easy program to implement, but its efficiency drops as the list grows larger, especially when compared to other sorting algorithms.<br/><br/>

-<br> <br>
 More information on the Insertion Sort algorithm: https://www.geeksforgeeks.org/dsa/insertion-sort-algorithm/